 Our audiologists will conduct some tests that are quick, and these help us determine which part of your ear causes the spinning sensation.
 One such test is the Dix – Hallpike maneuver where you sit on the examination table and stretch out your legs.
 A doctor of audiology will now trigger your BPPV by helping you turn your head by 45 degrees and quickly lying down.
-Once the condition is triggered, your eyes make some specific movements which can be studied to determine the part of your inner ear that is affected.
+Once the condition is triggered, your eyes make some specific movements that can be studied to determine the part of your inner ear that is affected.
 This helps our team to target the treatment specifically and help alleviate your condition.

 The treatment can either be a clinically accepted maneuver or we may refer you to a therapist for treatments like the vestibular rehabilitation which has been effective in the case of BPPV patients.